bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

-I am a Graphic Designer, was working as such before coming to school, and thus have been approaching the concept of Sustainability through the lens of design.
-This lead to the question I posed myself which deals with both sustainability and design, What does sustainable graphic design look like…
+I am a Graphic Designer, was working as such before coming to school, and thus have been approaching the concept of Sustainability through the lens of visual design.
+This lead to the question I posed myself which deals with both sustainability and design, "What does sustainable graphic design look like???"

-I even began my thesis work this way… here I was trying to visualize the message "what does sustainable graphic design look like?" by using a vocabulary of "green" iconography.
-This was a fairly literal approach, and I ended up abandoning it because my interest was quickly lost, and I did not see this progressing the subject in any real way…

 While becoming frustrated with my initial directions, I continued to read and research the topic.
-As I would uncover new information, find morsels of data or facts I found particularly interesting, I started collecting a visual diary… Each little thing of interest I would try to visualize in some way, be it a phrase, a fact, whatever.
-This has resulted in a number of pages of graphics, some text driven, some image driven, all sharing the theme of sustainability.

 This is a random sampling of what I have thus far… these are all just sayings or data that I came up with or came across that I couldn't go on without sharing—perhaps after further revisions and additions this may all become some sort of zine or web publication…

 These don't necessarily move the cause forward as much as I would hope either, but they are definitely down a slightly different path that the first studies shown.
 And as I have moved towards a more theoretical philosophy of sustainability, these studies have become fewer and farther between, replaced instead by writing.

 In order to realize designs with a growing set of ideas, concepts and beliefs, I was in search of a new method.
 I found this in the "systems-based-design" approach.
 The idea being that once the data set is selected, a system of rules for its display is created, and then the design is influenced by the data, and vice versa—a synergy between the design and the information is created…

-This is something we have been talking a lot about this year, and have had several visiting guests speak towards both last spring and this fall.

 The more I have researched this the more I realize my visual work has to be about envisioning the information I am uncovering…Finding "systems" to help do this is good next step for me, it melds well with my thinking processes, and besides, sustainability is inherently about systems…